Archive for May 2010

 I will give China some props, however, as they have seemingly been far more forthcoming with internal news than they have been in the past.
 So, I congratulate the government for making some headway, but some of us Americans who are apparently cowering daily in fear of everything have long, long memories.

-Comments Off | Politics
+Comments Off on What is happening in China?? | Politics

 The iPad…still unimpressed